Direct Listing of Securities: Going Public Without an IPO

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will examine the registration, valuation and listing process for direct listing of shares on the New York Stock Exchange (NYSE) without a prior or simultaneous initial public offering (IPO) registered with the Securities and Exchange Commission under the Securities Act of 1933.
+This CLE course will examine the registration, valuation and listing process for direct listing of shares on the New York Stock Exchange (NYSE) without a prior or simultaneous initial public offering (IPO) registered with the Securities and Exchange Commission under the Securities Act of 1933.
 The panel will also discuss the pros and cons of direct listing vs. an IPO, the new NYSE direct listing criteria, and lessons from the recent Spotify offering.

 - Impact of abundant private equity capital on traditional IPOs